raimund89/ESP32-Activity-Logger/README.md

 - [x] Receive GPS location from GY-GPS6MV2 module
 - [x] Connecting with GATT Heart Rate devices

+## Circuit design
+It should contain:
+- An on/off switch
+- Two buttons, one to start an activity, one to start uploading (later maybe one with short/long press?)
+- The ESP32 module
+- UART interface
+- The GPS module
+- An SD-card module
+- A battery

 ## Todo list
 - [ ] Make a central structure for the most recent data
 - [ ] Make a variable indicating GPS connection is established